9:00am-7:00pm EST | M-F

 Do you have a question?
 Send us a message.
 A specialist will respond as soon as possible.

-A self-directed IRA (SDIRA) is an individual retirement account, as you may now know from Self-Directed IRA LLC, How Can I Benefit.
-Some people consider it the “Do it yourself” retirement account.
+Essentially, a self-directed IRA (SDIRA) is an individual retirement account.
+You know this is if you read our previous article: Self-Directed IRA LLC, How Can I Benefit.
+Some investors consider it the “Do it yourself” retirement account.
 In other words, self-directing puts you, the IRA holder, in complete control.
-However, this is if you choose the option of a self-directed IRA with checkbook control.
+However, you must choose the option of a self-directed IRA with checkbook control.

-The second type of self-directed IRA is without checkbook control.
+There is a second type of self-directed IRAs without checkbook control.
 This is commonly known as a custodian-consent checkbook IRA.
 Both IRAs allow you to invest in traditional and alternative asset investments – but there are different rules.

-You can find many financial institutions that allow you to make nontraditional investments (invest in alternative assets).
-However, this is in contrast to traditional financial institutions, like Fidelity and Vanguard. which primarily make commissions and fees from stocks, mutual funds, etc.
+Many financial institutions allow you to make nontraditional investments (for example, alternative assets).
+However, this is in contrast to traditional financial institutions, like Fidelity and Vanguard, which primarily make commissions and fees from stocks, bonds and mutual funds, etc.

 With a custodian controlled self-directed setup, the custodian generates its profits through annual valuation fees and transaction fees.
 So if you wondered if they charge annual fees, the answer is yes.

 Not only must you consider fees, but this self-directed setup requires custodian consent before you can make a transaction.
-With this comes long delays as you wait for custodian consent.
-Due to the need of custodian consent, there may be cases where don't receive consent on your desired transaction.
-There are also the high custodian fees to consider for each of these transactions.
+With this comes long delays as you wait for the custodian to approve your investments.
+They may even be cases where you don't receive consent on your desired transaction.
+You must also consider the custodian fees for each of these transactions, which can be steep.

 Finally, it’s important to note that the IRA will be in the name of the custodian.
 As a result, you receive no limited liability protection.

-A custodian controlled self-directed IRA is a more appealing option for people who make fewer investments.
+A custodian controlled self-directed IRA is a more appealing option if you make few investments.

 In the case of a true self-directed IRA, the IRA holder has full control of his/her investments.
 This is the self-directed IRA LLC with checkbook control.
 In this structure, you can make direct investments without custodian consent.
-There is the establishment of an LLC (limited liability company) is established, which the IRA account owns.
-However, the IRA account holder (you!) manages.
-Your funds will be transferred by a passive custodian to the LLC’s bank account.
+There is the establishment of an LLC (limited liability company), which the IRA account owns.
+However, the IRA account holder (you!) manages the LLC.
+A passive custodian will then transfer your funds to the LLC’s bank account.

 Once your funds are transferred by the passive custodian to the LLC bank account, this provides the IRA holder (again, you) with checkbook control over your IRA accounts.
-Now you can make all investment decisions are truly yours.
+Now, all investment decisions are truly yours.
 You can buy and sell whatever you want, whenever you want.
 Of course, you must still consider the prohibited transaction rules, which limit you from investing in certain assets.
 However, these are very few.